preston/fastboard-server/README.md

 # Fastboard Server

-Fastboard Server is an optional backend persistence layer for the Fastboard web application.
+Fastboard Server is an optional backend persistence layer for the Fastboard UI web application.
 It allows for saving of files and team collaboration via a centralized data store.

 # Running with Docker/Podman/Kubernetes